-All investments with original maturities of longer than 90 days are reported as investments and are carried at fair value, except for investment agreements and certificates of deposit.
-Investment agreements, which can take the form of open time deposits or fixed repurchase agreements, are reported at an amount equal to principal and accrued interest.
-Certificates of deposit are valued at cost, which approximates fair value.
+All investments with original maturities of longer than 90 days are reported as investments and are carried at fair value, except for money markets, guaranteed investment contracts, and certificates of deposit.
+Money markets, guaranteed investment contracts, and certificates of deposit are valued at amortized cost, which approximates fair value due to the highly liquid nature of these investments.

-(f) Investments Held for Debt Service
+(e) Investments Held for Debt Service